erikhvatum/zplab-IT/production_linux/installation.md

 ### ZFS?

-Configuring the installation to use a ZFS root recommended for multi-user production Linux systems.
+Configuring the installation to use a ZFS root is recommended for multi-user production Linux systems.
 ZFS provides good options for rapidly escaping bad situations, and it has saved our bacon a number of times.
 However, a special-purpose system that is fast to configure and rarely changed wouldn't necessarily benefit from ZFS, and any system with less than 16GiB of RAM is unlikely to receive any benefit unless a specific need exists.

 * Example of a system that **should have a ZFS root**: a custom-built computer controlling a Leica microscope situated in an incubator, hosting